pivotal/docs-tas-adapter/install.md

     //TODO: we need to add the configuration for the certs and image registry.

-1. Install the TAS adapter to the cluster.
+1. Install Application Service Adapter to the cluster:

     ```bash
     tanzu package install tas-adapter \